debabrata-dd/docs/resume.md

 > **Work Portal** _(Aug 2006 – Nov 2006)_
 >
 > It’s a Web-based activation-tracking program that allows master-agents to better manage their sub-agents for WorkSoftwareSystems, Canada.
 The program allows sub-agents to easily enter activation data into the master-agent’s WorkWireless RMS via their own Web-based WorkPortal interface, which is accessible from any computer with a connection to the Internet.
 The program works well for sub-agents because it allows them to enter activation records at the time of sale or later and for master-agents because it allows them to consolidate and manage all activation, commission, payroll and customer data, whether from individual sub-agents or their own stores, in to one application.

+> **WSS POS** _(Oct 2005 – Nov 2006)_
+>
+> At Sys-Con Engineering I was a part of the team dedicated to develop software and provide support for this Canadian client WSS (Work Software Systems), especially their fast growing flagship retail product POS.

 #### **CERTIFICATIONS**
 - Product Management | [Udemy](https://www.udemy.com/certificate/UC-d2b537dc-22dd-423f-ae37-07ad7dba3658/) | Mar 2020